Annual Practising Certificate (APC)

 Annual APC Renewals

 The practising year runs from 1 April to 31 March.
-During March each year practitioners are required to renew their APC for the following year – professional development requirements must be met.
+During March each year practitioners are required to renew their APC for the following year.
+Before you can renew your certificate, all professional development (MyCCP) requirements must be met.
+The MyCCP requirement is waived for 31 March 2022 renewals, however Practice Supervisors need to be assured that their Dietitian supervisee has achievable plans to complete at least 15 credits by 30 June 2022 and record this in their supervisee’s portal as usual.

 Non- Practising Declaration